Last updated date: Reason for update:

 If a request for review is lodged, the Minister must reconsider the licence decision and confirm, vary or set aside the decision.

-The Minister is taken to have confirmed the licence decision if the Minister does not give written notice within 60 days of the request.
+The Minister is taken to have confirmed the licence decision if the Minister does not give written notice of the Minister’s decision within 60 days of the request.

-An application may be made to the AAT for review of a decision of the Minister.
+An application may be made to the ART for review of a decision of the Minister.

 Access to information FOI disclosure log Information public scheme